 On our website (following the link: Children - Reading for Fun), you will find a recommended reading list for each year group.
 The lists contain a range of books for different abilities.
 Books are not easily categorised by age, but by a child's personal interests and ability to read.
 Therefore you will notice that some books may appear on more than one year group list.

 Reading and comprehension are equally an important aspect of our curriculum too.
 Children are heard read as often as possible and whole class reading is completed at least three times a week.
 We are now in our second year of Whole Class Guided Reading and the children have taken on these sessions wonderfully.

+Readers use the factors (above) to create a mental model of a text.
 Comprehending a text is integral to the enjoyment of reading it – if you don’t understand what the text is about then it just becomes words on a page!
-Comprehension skills are taught in our curriculum as specific lessons and also through our guided reading sessions.
+Comprehension skills are taught explicitly in our curriculum as specific lessons and also through combined learning opportunities.

 We really encourage the children to read as often as possible, including at home.
 Every teacher reads aloud a class story book, which the children thoroughly enjoy hearing and sharing.
 Children also enjoy bringing in their own books that have been linked to our topics.